weltliteratur/vossanto/special_cases.md

 - It felt right that **the James Bond of** *the future* would bed anyone,'' said Steven Moffat, the creator of the BBC sitcom ''Coupling'' and the writer of the Captain Jack storyline.
-- "She could be the Michael Jordan that women's basketball hasn't yet had"
+- ''She could be **the Michael Jordan** *that women's basketball hasn't yet had*,'' said Michele Timms, a guard for Australia and a member of the Phoenix Mercury in the Women's National Basketball Association.
+- If Mel Gibson was truly **the ''Michelangelo of** *this generation*,'' as one supporter puts it, he would open screenings of ''The Passion'' to viewers other than those he knows will safely embrace it
 - Bruce Ellerstein letter says that if Mel Gibson really were '**Michelangelo of** *his generation*' he would open up screenings of The Passion to viewers other than those he knows will safely